Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Public Health Concerns

-One of the primary reasons for implementing squat bans is to address public health concerns.
+One of the primary for implementing squat bans is to address public health concerns.
 Squatting in abandoned buildings can lead to unsanitary living conditions, lack of access to clean water and sanitation facilities, and increased risk of disease transmission.
 By prohibiting squatting, governments aim to protect the health and well-being of both squatters and the surrounding community.

 Property Damage